 Several factors are expected to impact mortgage rates in 2023, including inflation, employment, and housing demand:

-- Inflation: When inflation rises, it can lead to higher mortgage rates as lenders increase their rates to maintain their profit margins.
+- Inflation: If inflation remains high, the Federal Reserve will likely continue raising interest rates, pushing mortgage rates higher.
+When inflation rises, it can lead to higher mortgage rates as lenders increase their rates to maintain their profit margins.
 The Fed raises the benchmark interest rate to combat runaway inflation.
 In 2023, concerns about inflation continue to be a driving factor behind mortgage rate fluctuations.
 If inflation persists, this could keep mortgage rates on the higher end.
 If there is a downturn in the economy and inflation abates, it is possible rates could drop.

-- Employment: Employment rates are closely linked to the economy's overall health.
+- Employment: If unemployment rises, it could lead to a decline in demand for housing, which could also put downward pressure on mortgage rates.
+Employment rates are closely linked to the economy's overall health.
 Higher employment rates lead to increased consumer spending, boosting economic growth.
 As the economy recovers and employment rates improve, this may create upward pressure on mortgage rates.
 However, if the economic recovery slows or encounters obstacles, mortgage rates may remain relatively stable or even decrease.
 The jobs market is pretty healthy in the U.S. economy, but there are recession fears on the horizon.

 - Housing demand: The demand for housing directly impacts mortgage rates.
 When the housing market is strong and demand is high, mortgage rates tend to rise.
 In 2023, housing demand has remained robust, driven by factors such as low housing inventory and continued migration to suburban and rural areas.
 This high demand could contribute to sustained or increased mortgage rates throughout the year unless the economy struggles.